 Our Compensation Committee conducts an annual performance review of our named executive officers and approves their compensation.
-By the first quarter of each year, base salaries and equity awards for the fiscal year are approved and, for purposes of determining potential payments under our corporate bonus plan (the "bonus plan"), annual corporate goals and individual performance objectives are established and set forth in writing.
-After the end of each year, our Compensation Committee determines the amounts that will be paid to our executive officers under our bonus plan after carefully (i) reviewing overall corporate performance; (ii) performing an evaluation of each named executive officer's annual performance against established corporate goals; (iii) reviewing each individual executive officer's contributions to achievement of the corporate goals; and (iv) in the case of executive officers other than our Chief Executive Officer, reviewing the achievement of individual performance objectives.
+By the end of the first quarter of each year, base salaries and equity awards for the fiscal year are approved and, for purposes of determining potential payments under our corporate bonus plan (the "bonus plan"), annual corporate goals and individual performance objectives are established and set forth in writing.
+After the end of each year, our Compensation Committee determines the amounts that will be paid to our executive officers under our bonus plan after carefully (1) reviewing overall corporate performance; (2) evaluating each named executive officer's annual performance against established corporate goals; and (3) in the case of executive officers other than our Chief Executive Officer, reviewing the achievement of individual performance objectives.

-Our Compensation Committee, with input from the Board, evaluates our Chief Executive Officer's individual performance, determines whether to adjust his base salary and determines the amount of his bonus, if any, under our bonus plan.
-Our Compensation Committee typically determines adjustments in base salary and the amount of any bonus for our Chief Executive Officer at its first regularly scheduled meeting of the new year.
+At its first regularly scheduled meeting each year, our Compensation Committee, with input from the Board, evaluates our Chief Executive Officer's individual performance, determines whether to adjust his base salary, and determines the amount of equity awards and his bonus, if any, under our bonus plan.

-Our Compensation Committee may also review the compensation of our executive officers throughout the course of the year.
+Our Compensation Committee may also review and adjust the compensation of our executive officers throughout the course of the year.